kushalpatel0265/Database-Talk/README.md

 - "List all invoices for a specific customer."
 - "Give the artist name who create highest number of albums"

-## Contributing
-Contributions to the Database Talk project are welcome.
-Please ensure to update tests as appropriate.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.